The Danger from Asteroid Impact

 Understanding the impact risk

-Statistically speaking you're more likely to be killed by an asteroid impact than in a plane crash - but this statistic can be misleading.
-Every year there are millions of plane flights, and every year about a hundred people die in plane crashes.
-The odds of you getting on an airplane in any year are high, but the odds of being on a deadly flight are extremely low.
+Statistics tell us the risk of being killed by an asteroid is greater than being killed in a plane crash - but this statement is misleading.
+Every year there are millions of plane flights, and every year about 100 people die in plane crashes.
+The odds of getting on an airplane in any year are high, but the odds of being on a fatal flight are low.

-What that means for asteroid hazard is that although the average rate at which people may die from impact is relatively high (about 1000 per year), that average comes about mostly because a billion people get killed every million years, rather than 1000 people dying per year.
-This means that we have no everyday experience with death from asteroid impact, although the section on historical impacts may surprise you.
-The bottom line is that the chances of you dying by asteroid impact are extremely low, perhaps 10 times greater than dying by shark attack, but lower than dying in an earthquake.
+The average number of deaths from an asteroid impact is estimated at about 1,000 per year but that figure relates to a billion people killed by one massive asteroid impact every few million years, rather than 1,000 people dying from smaller impacts each year.
+We have no experience with asteroid fatalities (although the section on historical impacts may surprise you) but the bottom line is that "death by asteroid" is an extremely low risk, perhaps 10 times greater than dying from a shark attack, but lower than dying in an earthquake.

 Why worry about asteroids if the impact risk is small?

-The risk of your house burning down is very small and yet you still insure it against fire, right.
-In this case you realize that the risk is small but the investment to protect your house (and your neighbors) is also small.
-Simply stated, if your house does burn down it is a real hassle.
+The risk of a house fire is small but the investment in fire insurance to protect your house (and that of your neighbor) is also small.
+Simply stated, if your house burns down it can be dangerous, even deadly.

-We think a similar argument can be made to protect against asteroid impacts.
-Sure, the impact risk is small, but if there is an asteroid out there with the Earth's name on it then we should do something about it.
-Our cost-savings by not looking for the next major impactor will be cold comfort if it turns out that most people on the planet are killed next year because we didn't bother to look up and see what's approaching us.
-Remember that the dinosaurs and about 80% of all life on the planet was wiped out due to an asteroid impact 65 million years ago.
+This argument can be made to protect Earth against asteroid impacts.
+The impact risk is small, but if a dangerous asteroid is heading for Earth we should be prepared.
+The cost-savings of not building a warning system will be worthless if most of Earth's population dies because we failed to look for what is approaching.
+Remember that the dinosaurs and about 80 percent of life on the planet was wiped out by an asteroid impact 65 million years ago.
 But dinosaurs had brains the size of walnuts and no opposable thumbs to hit the space bar on a keyboard.
-Humans have big brains and now have the capability of saving the planet from destruction and we think we should make the effort.
+Humans today have big brains, opposable thumbs and the technology to build a warning system to help save the planet from destruction.
+Why not make the effort?

-While it is impossible to know ahead of time if you are in extreme risk of dying from things like shark attack or hurricane or earthquake or traffic accident it is now possible to know ahead of time whether you are at risk from asteroid impact.
-We had an excuse not to do anything about it up until about 10 years ago because the sky is a very big place, and it was just not technically feasible to perform such a wide, deep, and fast search.
-Nowadays, camera and computer technology have made it possible to scan the entire sky every night to discover incoming asteroids before they hit.
+So how does ATLAS reduce the risk?
+While it's impossible to know of most natural disasters ahead of time, it is now possible to know in advance of an asteroid impact.
+Until 10 years ago, it was just not technically feasible to perform such a wide, deep, and fast search of the sky.
+Today's camera and computer technology have made it possible to scan the entire sky every night to discover incoming asteroids before they hit.
 In nerd-speak, Moore's law met the Universe and Moore's law won.

 The U.S. Congress responds to the asteroid impact threat.

-Although still very undeveloped, NASA discussed ideas of how to deflect an oncoming asteroid.
-The methods depend strongly on finding the deadly asteroids long before the predicted impact time because the feeble push we could exert on an asteroid takes a long time to move it, and because it takes time to mount a mission to intercept the asteroid.
-Therefore, if you want to find an Earth-impacting asteroid early enough to divert it, you can expect that it will be at a fairly random place in the solar system and you have to be prepared to detect it at quite a large distance (typically about as far from the Earth as the Earth is from the Sun).
-This fact, and because a 500 foot diameter asteroid is really very dim and small compared to the vastness of the Solar System, are what makes it so difficult and expensive to find out whether we are in immediate danger from asteroid impact.
+NASA also discussed ideas on how to deflect an incoming asteroid.
+Deflection methods depend strongly on finding a deadly asteroid long before the predicted impact time since the feeble push we could exert to move an asteroid would take a long time, and because of the lengthy process involved to mount such a mission.
+This means that to find an Earth-impacting asteroid early enough to divert it, scientists should expect it to be at any random place in the Solar System, and at a distance comparable to that of the Earth from the Sun (about 93 million miles).
+Time, distance, and because a 140-meter (500-foot) diameter asteroid is really very dim and small in the vastness of the Solar System, are what make it so difficult and expensive to determine the danger.

 The National Research Council Study

-There is a wealth of of information in the NRC report, and we reproduce some of their figures here.
-This graph shows the current best estimates of how many asteroids are out there, waiting to hit the Earth.
-The bottom scale shows the size of the objects, the left scale how many are that size or larger, the top scale the energy that would be released on impact, and the right scale the frequency with which impacts might occur.
-One big arrow shows the "K-T Impactor" that killed the dinosaurs with an explosion of a million Mton and is expected to happen every 100 million years.
-The second arrow shows the "Tunguska" explosion that was a few Mton and is expected to occur every few hundred years.
-Technically, this shows the number of NEOs, defined as objects whose orbits descend to 1.3 "astronomical unit" (AU, defined as the distance of the Earth from the Sun).
-These are potentially dangerous objects because even if they miss us now, their orbits slowly change because of interactions with planets such as Jupiter, pressure from the solar wind, and even collisions.
-About 20% of NEOs are "potentially hazardous objects" (PHOs), meaning they pass within 0.05 AU of the Earth's orbit (600 Earth diameters, close enough that within 100 years their orbits randomly can shift by 0.05 AU).
+This graph shows the current, best estimate of how many asteroids are orbiting, waiting to hit the Earth.
+The bottom scale shows the size of the objects.
+The left scale shows how many are that size or larger. the top scale is the energy that would be released on impact The right scale shows the frequency with which impacts might occur.
+One big arrow shows the "K-T Impactor" that killed the dinosaurs with an explosion of a million megatons and is expected to happen every 100 million years.
+The second arrow shows the "Tunguska" explosion of a few megatons and is expected to occur every few hundred years.
+Technically, this graph shows the number of NEOs, objects whose orbits descend to 1.3 "astronomical unit" (AU, the distance of the Earth from the Sun, approx. 93 million miles).
+These are potentially dangerous objects because even if they miss us now, their orbits may slowly change from interactions with planets such as Jupiter, pressure from the solar wind, and even collisions.
+About 20 percent of NEOs are "potentially hazardous objects" (PHOs), meaning they pass within 0.05 AU of the Earth's orbit (600 Earth diameters, close enough that within 100 years their orbits randomly can shift by 0.05 AU).

 Impact effects

-So what's the effect of such an explosion?
-We are protected by a thick atmosphere that is the equivalent of 10m (30 ft) layer of water, so impactors that are small enough will explode high above the ground and not pose a serious threat to people.
-These are the meteors that we see every night.
-Impacts of asteroids larger than 10m (30 ft, 10kton explosion) are much less frequent, arriving once every few years, and can sometimes punch down to the ground.
-It is extremely unlikely that someone is close enough to the explosion to be harmed, however.
-Still larger asteroids are much more dangerous, and the graph shows how the explosion from the impact of an asteroid of 100m (300 ft) diameter and larger is expected to kill a hundred thousand or million people, averaging over all possible impact locations.
-These deaths can be caused by direct effects or by tsunami (tidal wave) for ocean strikes.
-It is thought that an impact by an asteroid of 1-2km (1 mile) diameter will also cause secondary, global damage by the effect that it has on the Earth's climate.
+So what is the effect of such an explosion?
+Earth is protected by a thick atmosphere, the equivalent of 10 meters (30 feet) of seawater.
+This layer causes small incoming rocks to explode in the atmosphere high above ground and pose no serious threat.
+These are the meteors or "shooting stars" that we see at night.
+Asteroid impacts larger than 10 meters (30 feet, 10 kiloton explosion) are much less frequent, arriving once every few years and may sometimes punch down to the ground.
+The meteor, which exploded above Chelyabinsk, Russia on February 15, 2013, for example, was estimated to be about 15 meters (50 feet) diameter.
+The explosion in the atmosphere was equivalent to about 440 kilotons TNT.
+Still larger asteroids are much more dangerous, and the graph (left) shows how the explosion from the impact of a 100-meter (330-feet) diameter asteroid and larger could kill a million people, averaged over all possible impact locations.
+These deaths could result from a direct hit or by tsunami (tidal wave) in the event of an ocean strike.
+Scientists predict an asteroid impact of 1-2 kilometers (1-mile) diameter will also cause secondary global damage to the Earth's climate.
 The vast amount of debris thrown up from the explosion and the subsequent fires will create an "asteroid winter" that might persist for several years, long enough for crop failures to lead to mass starvation.
 These secondary effects are a hundred times more deadly than the prompt loss of life from the impact.

-Now that we have an estimate of how often the Earth is struck by an asteroid as well as an idea of how many people are killed per impact, we can estimate how many people are killed per year on average.
-The graph to the left shows the number of fatalities per year as a function of the size of impactor.
-As mentioned at the beginning, the worst effects occur from global catastrophe, amounting to a thousand deaths per year.
-We see that the most deadly asteroids have a diameter of a few kilometers, these explosions occur about once per million years, and the "asteroid winter" is expected to cause a billion deaths.
+With an estimate of how often the Earth is struck by an asteroid and an idea of how many people are killed per impact, we can estimate how many people are killed per year on average.
+The graph above shows the number of fatalities per year as a function of the size of impactor with the most damage resulting from global catastrophe, amounting to 1,000 deaths per year.
+We see that the most deadly asteroids have a diameter of a few kilometers, that these explosions occur about once per million years, and that an "asteroid winter" could cause a billion deaths.
 Impacts do occur at this rate, averaged over the eons, but what about next year or next century?
-The question is whether we're lucky or not.
+Will we be lucky?

 Current status of Near Earth Object surveys

-Since the 1990's NASA has supported the Spaceguard Survey, an effort to find all NEOs larger than 1 km.
-This has been very successful and we're pretty sure that we've found about 85% of the NEOs that are 1km in diameter or larger.
-Fortunately none of these is expected to strike the Earth in the next century.
-The plot to the left shows the current expectations for fatalities per year, given this new knowledge.
+Since the 1990s, NASA has supported the Spaceguard Survey, an effort to find all NEOs larger than 1 kilometer.
+The survey's success has led to the discovery of about 85 percent of NEOs that are 1 kilometer in diameter or larger.
+None is expected to strike Earth in the next century.
+Thegraph above shows the expectation of fatalities per year, given this new data.
 (Note the change in the vertical scale from the previous graph.)
-The chances of global catastrophe in the near future are lower than the average over the eons, because we've looked and found that most asteroids that can come close to us will not in fact strike us any time soon.
-There is a residual possibility that one of the 15% of undiscovered, large NEOs might strike us soon, of course.
-Instead of the 1000 fatalities per year that we would predict with no specific knowledge of the asteroids in the sky, the Spaceguard Survey reassures us to expect only 100 fatalities per year, because of the asteroids that have been found to be harmless.
+The risk of global catastrophe in the near future is therefore lower than the average over the eons because we now know that most asteroids in a near-Earth orbit will not strike us any time soon.
+It is possible, however, that of the 15 percent of undiscovered large NEOs, one might strike Earth but instead of the 1,000 fatalities per year once predicted, the Spaceguard Survey reassures us to expect only 100 fatalities per year.

 Finding smaller impactors is more difficult than bigger impactors

-It gets harder and harder to improve on previous generations of asteroid search such as Spaceguard.
-Smaller asteroids are dimmer -- a 140m (500 ft), 100 Mton asteroid is 100 times fainter than a 1.4 km(1 mile) monster that can cause "asteroid winter".
-Also, some asteroids are on "obnoxious orbits" that are very hard to spot from Earth, including orbits spend most of their time inside of Earth's orbit, objects that are phased right now to spend most of their time on the opposite side of the Sun, and long period comets that plunge down out of the darkness.
-Finally, orbits do evolve over time in unpredictable ways from the solar wind and deflections by close encounters with other objects.
+It's hard to improve on surveys such as Spaceguard.
+Smaller asteroids are dimmer; a 140-meter (500 feet), 100-megaton asteroid is 100 times fainter than a 1.4 kilometer(1-mile) monster that can inflict an "asteroid winter."
+Also, some asteroids are on " "obnoxious orbits" that are hard to spot from Earth.
+These include orbits that spend most of their time inside of Earth's orbit; objects that are phased right now to spend most of their time on the opposite side of the Sun; and long period comets that plunge down out of the darkness.
+Finally, orbits do evolve over time in unpredictable ways from the solar wind and from deflections by close encounters with other objects.
 The price of security is eternal vigilance.